-If you're tired of relying on Facebook or Google to sign into sites and apps (and connecting those apps to your social media) Apple has an alternative.
-During its iOS 13 preview at its June developer conference, Apple unveiled its own single sign-on (SSO) service, dubbed prosaically "Sign In with Apple," to compete with those other services — with the promise that it won't use that information to sell ads or track you.
+During its iOS 13 preview at its June 2019 developer conference, Apple unveiled this single sign-on (SSO) service to compete with those other services — with the promise that it won't use that information to sell ads or track you.

-Even better, Apple's SSO solution gives you the option of signing up for third-party sites and apps using a unique, disposable email address that automatically forwards to your iCloud email address.
+Apple's alternative SSO solution gives you the option of signing up for third-party sites and apps using a unique, disposable email address that automatically forwards to your iCloud email address.
 Services and apps with which you use this feature won't know your real email address.

 "Users are mostly lazy, so they use the Google and Facebook log in 'cause it is convenient," Carolina Milanesi of Creative Strategies told Tom's Guide back when Apple first announced this feature.
 "Giving them an option to log in and keep their data private will appeal [to] users."